HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 # Ode to DYOR
 One of the most important revolutions brought with blockchain and cryptocurrencies is ownership and banking freedom.
 But with great power comes responsibilities.
 This new era comes with education, the new paradigm shift; not knowing and relying totally on third parties means losing security and ownership and is not the goal of these new technologies.

 The internet was quickly successful because the mass adopters didn’t know what they were dealing with.
 They didn’t have to learn TCP-IP protocols to use it.
-But blockchain and cryptos are slightly different.
+But blockchain and crypto are slightly different.
 Of course, you don’t have to learn how to code a smart contract or a blockchain protocol to use it, but some things are more important than others with everything you have to know:
 - [What is a private key and why it’s important](https://www.horizen.io/academy/public-key-cryptography-pkc/);
-- How to Do Your Own Research (DYOR) not to get scammed.
+- How to Do Your Own Research (DYOR) to not get scammed.

-We recommend you read the Horizen Academy article about the private key, which will bring you lots of information about blockchain and crypto technologies, new articles are added often, so feel free to bookmark them and come back!
+We recommend you read the Horizen Academy article about private keys, which will bring you lots of information about blockchain and crypto technologies, new articles are added often, so feel free to bookmark them and come back!

-If you are here to learn about how to do your research and some tips to not get scammed, this article is for you. **Note that new scamming schemes can appear and that this list is not exhaustive**.
+If you are here to learn about how to do your research and some tips to not get scammed, this article is for you. **Note that new scam attack vectors can appear and that this list is not exhaustive**.
 # Basic Security Rules

 These basic rules to protect yourself can apply to all Web 1 to Web 3 and would still be available up to Web 10.

-- **Don’t trust anyone**; always verify the info by yourself.
+- **Don’t trust anyone**; always verify the info yourself.
 Check the official sources for built-in applications, software, wallets, dapps, or smart contracts;
 - Protecting yourself means protecting **your online identity**.
 We recommend you look at this article on the Horizen Academy to learn more about [protecting your digital privacy](https://www.horizen.io/academy/digital-privacy/) (2FA, browsers, virtual phone numbers, etc.);
 - **Use multiple MetaMask/web wallet accounts** connected to your browsers.
 If you want to participate in airdrops/tests, do it from a wallet with few cryptocurrencies.
 You can use them on different browsers and even different computers.
 One browser/computer will be reserved for more serious activities and the other for testing.
 It is the same as credit card payments on the Internet, for these purchases, it is recommended to use single-use cards, available in many neo-banks;
 - **Keep your private keys in a safe place**, do not copy/save them on your computer, and **never share them with anyone**;
 - **Learn**.
 You invest in cryptocurrencies and support some projects; **you must know what you deal with**.
 [The Horizen Academy](https://www.horizen.io/academy/) is a great tool to develop your knowledge, and it’s free!
 So use it as much as you need, get curious, and stay updated.
 - **Multiply the learning/media sources**.
 If you see news somewhere, check on a second article that deals with the same information.
-- Last but not least: **in investment, always invest what you can afford to lose**: even an audited project (even big audit companies!) can have non-spotted loopholes in its code.
+- Last but not least: **with investments, always invest what you can afford to lose**: even an audited project (even big audit companies!) can have non-spotted loopholes in its code.

 ![safety basic rules](/img/defi-scams/ZBF_Academy_scam_article_safety-basic-rules.jpg)